USB Recovery Software for Mac. macOS Tahoe Ready!

 Virus Infection

-Disk Drill can help if a virus or malware has compromised your files and, for example, have made them invisible in Finder.
+Disk Drill can help if a virus or malware has compromised your files and, for example, made them invisible in Finder (but not if your files have been encrypted).

 USB Connection Problems